daiyaanarfeen/Pintos/doc/project1.md

 /* This function is modified to update values including recent_cpu, load_aveage, and threads’ effective priorities*/ void thread_tick(void);

-/* These functions will be implements to set/get the respective values of a thread */ void thread_set_nice (int nice);
+/* These functions will be implemented to set/get the respective values of a thread */ void thread_set_nice (int nice);
 void thread_set_recent_cpu(int recent_cpu);
 int thread_get_nice(void);